mehdiakram/cyberpanelroyalbluetheme/README.md

 # CyberPanel Royal Blue Themes

-Themes you can apply to CyberPanel and make it look good :D *NOTE: Tested on CyberPanel 2.3
+Themes you can apply to CyberPanel and make it look good :D

+## Note
+1. Tested on CyberPanel 2.3
-*NOTE: Just change logo url & website address for your branding
+2. Just change logo url & website address for your branding

 ## How to Install
 1. Click & open design.css
 2. Copy everything in the file.
 3. Go to CyberPanel > Design